Carrageenan is literally everywhere. It is virtually impossible to find a grocery store that doesn’t sell products that include it as an additive.

 - Large bowel ulceration and ulcerative colitis: Animal studies suggest that both undegraded and degraded carrageenan produces ulceration in the large intestine.
 This has been studied on guinea pigs and rabbits.

-- Fetal toxicity & birth defects: Research from the 1980s suggests that the food additive may have potential hazards.
+- Fetal toxicity and birth defects: Research from the 1980s suggests that the food additive may have potential hazards.

 - Colorectal and liver cancer: An animal study published in 1981 suggests that degradation during passage through the GI tract may increase the risk of food-grade carrageenan cancer.